Mickey: The Story of a Mouse

 Mickey: The Story of a Mouse is a documentary film directed by Jeff Malmberg.
-The documentary had its world premiere at the South by Southwest film festival on March 19, 2022, and had its worldwide release on November 18, 2022 on Disney+, on the same day as Mickey Mouse's 94th birthday.
+The documentary had its world premiere at the South by Southwest film festival on March 19, 2022, and had its worldwide release on November 18 of the same year, on Disney+, on the same day as Mickey Mouse's 94th birthday.

 Premise

 The documentary follows the history and filmography of Mickey Mouse.
 Mickey Mouse is presented as a worldwide symbol of joy and the innocence of childhood.
 He became an overnight sensation after starring in the 1928 animated short film Steamboat Willie.
 Over the decades that followed, versions of the character evolved that reflect both the career of their creator and the changes in the country Mickey came to symbolize.

-Production
+Production and release

-In October 2019, a documentary, titled Mickey: The Story of a Mouse, was announced to be in production, with Jeff Malmberg as director.
+By October 2019, the documentary was in production, with Jeff Malmberg as director.

-Release

-The documentary had its world premiere at the South by Southwest film festival on March 19, 2022, before its debut on Disney+ on November 18, 2022.
+The documentary had its world premiere at the South by Southwest film festival on March 19, 2022, before its debut on Disney+ on November 18 in the same year.
 The documentary is accompanied by the short film Mickey in a Minute, animated by Eric Goldberg, Mark Henn, and Randy Haycock.
 The short follows Mickey Mouse, voiced by Bret Iwan, as he tours the halls of the Disney Animation building, ends up sucked into one of his old cartoon posters and takes a "whirlwind" trip through his past performances.
 The short appears near the end of the documentary.